tanter75/bikesharing/README.md

 By using Tableau to visualize the results, we can determine that the majority of CitiBike users are subscribers (81%) compared to occasional users (18.9%).
 When looking at usage by gender can gain additional insight as 65.28% of all riders are male and 25.1% are female.
 This could be an important consideration understanding the type of bike required for customer.
 Analysis has also shown that lowest usage occurs between 1-4am, which is when it is recommended to complete bicycle maintenance in order to minimize impact for users.

-- Show the length of time that bikes are checked out for all riders and genders
-- Show the number of bike trips for all riders and genders for each hour of each day of the week
-- Show the number of bike trips for each type of user and gender for each day of the week.

 Link to Dashboard: https://prod-ca-a.online.tableau.com/#/site/citibike/views/Citi_Bikes/CitiBikeAnalysis?:iid=2

 ## Summary of Analysis: